snadim02/snadim02.github.io/_posts/2021-11-10-phone-wallet-keys.md

 * :people_holding_hands: **Friends:** It's convenient to give friends labeled, spare key sets as needed.
 * :bike: **Bikes:** Our bike lock keys look almost identical (and came in two-packs).
 * :door: **Entrances:** We alternate between using the front entrance *and* the back entrance.
-* :mailbox_with_mail: **Mailbox:** It's annoying to come in through the front entrance and not have the mail key (did I mention we live in the 3rd-floor walkup?)
+* :mailbox_with_mail: **Mailbox:** It's annoying to come in through the front entrance and not have the mail key (did I mention we live in a 3rd-floor walkup?)

 *Ta-da!* I made several house key bunches with [colored key ring label tags](https://www.amazon.com/gp/product/B01G8L4T74/?th=1).
 Each bundle has an outside door key (with a [key cap](https://www.amazon.com/Uniclife-Assorted-Colors-Identifier-Covers/dp/B071D9XD4C/)),